P12: Unlearning - Bend It on the Backwards Bike

 The trouble is, when we fail to unlearn, the consequences rarely announce themselves.
 At first, everything seems fine.
 We stick with what’s worked before.

 But underneath, cracks start to form.
 Progress slows, energy drains, and momentum fades.
-Our instinct?
-Push harder.
-But this only deepens the cost.

 When Familiarity Stops Serving You